 Christina Connors, President

-Christina Connors, OTR/L is an Occupational Therapist and proud mother of 2 children.
-With over 16 years of clinical experience, she has worked to enhance the function and independence of children and adults with various physical, cognitive and developmental disabilities in acute inpatient rehabilitation, home health, hospital, and educational settings.
+Christina Connors, OTR/L is an Occupational Therapist and proud mom of 2 great kids.
+With over 18 years of clinical experience, she has worked to enhance the function and independence of children and adults with various physical, cognitive and developmental disabilities in acute inpatient rehabilitation, home health, hospital, and educational settings.
 She has implemented visual, tactile, and sensory motor strategies to aid in the learning and functioning of children with autism and developmental delays.
 She has helped to optimize the recovery of children, adolescents and adults with brain injury in hospital, school and outpatient clinic settings.
-Christina takes pride in creative problem-solving, and her ability to consider the big picture and think outside-the-box during personal and professional challenges.
+Christina takes pride in creative problem-solving and her ability to consider the big-picture in her therapeutic work with individuals facing various challenges.
 She enjoys identifying the meaningful activities and goals in the lives of her patients, and working with them to enhance their ability to reach their greatest potential.

 Christina initially developed Child Inspired in partnership with artist John Donato after her young son faced a life-threatening illness and hospitalization.
-Christina was deeply impacted by this experience with her son, and based on her professional background in medical and educational settings, wanted to develop developmentally-appropriate, child-centered tools that would help children visualize their progress throughout medical recoveries.
-Since Child Inspired’s inception, the mission of Get Well Map Foundation began to evolve as an organization that would continue to create and distribute child-centered tools and resources, as well as provide collaborative training to pediatric medial teams, in order to integrate these medical education tools into pediatric discharge planning pathways and improve the patient experience.
+Christina was deeply impacted by this experience with her son, and based on her professional background in medical and educational settings, wanted to create developmentally-appropriate, child-centered tools that would help children visualize their progress throughout challenging medical experiences.
+Since Child Inspired’s inception, the mission of Get Well Map Foundation began to evolve as an organization that would continue to create and distribute child-centered tools and resources, as well as provide collaborative training to pediatric healthcare teams, in order to integrate these medical education tools into pediatric discharge planning processes and improve the patient experience.
 View Our Story

 Jennifer Kelley, CCLS, Chairperson of Healthcare Initiatives